 fact that there is still a lot of ongoing research being conducted

-(see below), although the importance of discovering SN events early
+(see below), although the importance of discovering supernova

-in their apparition will enable professional astronomers to better
+events early in their apparition will enable professional astronomers

 our knowledge of the brightness, color, and spectra of SNe has grown